MaWusaM/ghana-food-security-analysis/README.md

 The project demonstrates a complete data analysis workflow in Python, including data extraction from an API, data cleaning, exploratory data analysis, statistical correlation analysis, and the creation of a custom food security risk indicator.

+## Problem Statement

+Rapid population growth can place increasing pressure on national food systems.
+Understanding whether agricultural production and farming inputs are keeping pace with population growth is important for assessing food security risks.

+This project analyzes long-term trends in Ghana’s population, food production, fertilizer consumption, and undernourishment levels between 1990 and 2023 in order to evaluate how food availability has evolved over time.

 **Research Questions**